sassoftware/sas-studio-custom-steps/docs/SASCodingBestPractices.md

     options &etls_syntaxcheck;
     ```
 11. Remove all items created after you are done with them
-    * Remove all datasets created in work and casuser after you are done with them and they are not part of the output
+    * Remove all temporary datasets (typically created in work and/or casuser) after you are done with them and they are not part of the output
     * Reset all titles, footnotes after you are done with them

+12. Use a naming prefix for temporary tables consider that is specific to your custom step
+    * It allows to more easily identify those tables in the Explorer panel.
+Even though these tables would automatically be deleted (see #11 above), when
+      the step runs into issues, it allows the user to more easily identy those steps and inspect their content for debugging purposes.
+    * A common approach is to start with an underscore, followed by the first character of each word of your custom step, followed by an underscore.
+      So if your step is named Great Data Transformation, then the prefix would be \_GDP\_
+    * For steps with very complex processing logic, consider providing a "Run in debug mode" option in the custom step UI that will skip deleting the
+      temporary tables at the end of the step.

+ 13. Use the macro name on the %mend statement.
+It makes the code easier to read, especially when you have many macros and/or nested macros.